silky/silky.github.com/src/posts/reviews-one-simple-trick.md

 - Maybe learn `jj`, or maybe don't worry.
 It's probably very useful to master `jj` if you want to get into this more.
 But don't let _not_ mastering it stop you from benefiting now.

+- Probably some work could be done to make AI tooling a little more capable to manage a set of arguably-independent branches more coherently.
+I.e. normally it's pretty easy to isolate independent hacking with git worktrees; but they're 1-1 with branches; now that we're potentially 1:many, it requires a little more care and attention.

 ### Conclusion